andywag/inference_server/README.md

 consists of FastAPI, RabbitMQ, Celery, and MongoDB.
 The models can be run on any device containing an IPU and attaches to the server using the Rabbit Message Queue.

+## Configuration
+This solution requires rabbitMQ and MongoDB to be running.
+The IP address is required so that devices can be registered.
+1. Put IP Address of host into online/release/config.yaml

 ## Server Startup
 The server side can be run using docker compose.